 Student Health Benefits Plan

 Health insurance is required as a condition of enrollment for full-time degree students at the University of New Hampshire.
 Students will have the option of waiving this requirement if they present proof of adequate coverage; alternatively, students can acquire an affordable health benefits plan sponsored by the University.
-The Health Services website has information about the University's Student Health Benefits Plan http://www.unh.edu/healthservices/shbp.
+The Health & Wellness website has information about the University's Student Health Benefits Plan https://www.unh.edu/health/shbp.
 Students with F-1 or J-1 visas are required to enroll in the UNH Student Health Benefits plan.
 They are not eligible to waive coverage.

 Tuition and mandatory fees are refundable during the academic year in accordance with the calendar published by the Registrar's Office (UNH Academic Calendar).
 Students receiving federal financial aid will have their refund calculated in accordance with the U.S. Department of Education regulations in effect at the time of their withdrawal.
 Specific details regarding the regulations are available in the UNH Financial Aid Office.

 Several forms of financial assistance are available to graduate students through the Graduate School and individual departments, most of which are awarded for an academic year commencing in the fall.
 To be eligible for any assistance, the student must first be admitted to the Graduate School.
 In most cases, the application for admission with supporting documents serves as the application for new graduate students for the scholarship and assistantship programs available to them.
 In other cases, individual departments have their own application forms.
 Students are advised to contact individual programs for more information about assistantships and scholarships, and any departmental application forms.